TheDeNuke/Divergences-of-Darkness-Rework-Public/README.md

 - HPM/HFM Rebels can be extremely brutal if you manage to get high WE and nothing I can do will fix that.
 Don’t get high WE.
 - If you want to pass reforms with Market Liberals or Radicalists then get high militancy without imploding.
 - India is basically unplayable after the Hindustan Conference.
 India will need a rework in the future to make inland states much more playable (don’t expect much from the coast though).
 - China also needs a complete rework.
-Likely won’t get around to either China or India until a theoretical Victoria 3 release though.
+Likely won’t get around to either China or India until a Victoria 3 release though.
-- Germany feels a bit railroaded currently and only has a few potential outcomes but that will be addressed in release two along with Italy and the North Balkans
+- Germany feels a bit railroaded currently and only has a few potential outcomes but that will be addressed in release four along with Italy and the North Balkans
-- Prior to release two (soon) there will be a much more viable way to stop Russia from happening added to the mod.
-- We will also fix the problem that occurs when Provence wins in Tuscany.

 Credits: